What Property Agents Really Look For at Viewings (That You Might Miss)

 Given that a money launderer might pay even more than the usual two per cent commission (to ensure no questions asked), the $100,000 cap had no real teeth.
 The commission might more than pay for it.

-But under new amended laws, the fines can be imposed “per contravention.”
-Each individual breach highlighted can result in a fine of up to $5,000; and given the long list of breaches that may stem from a single investigation, the end result is probably going to be much more than $100,000.
+But under new amended laws, the fines can be imposed to a maximum of $100,000 per contravention; and given the long list of breaches that may stem from a single investigation, the end result is probably going to be much more than just $100,000.

 The new rules also require property agents to play detective to some extent: from now on, real estate agents (and agencies) have to conduct “due diligence” on “unrepresented counterparties.”
 For example, a buyer’s agent doesn’t just need to look into their own buyer, but also the seller (if the seller has no agent or other professional representation).